 Executing Analytics 101

 “With the investments that have been made to measure business processes and produce the data, comes the expectation that analytics will drive actions that fuel business improvements.” — Filippo Passerini, ex CIO at P&G

-Executing analytics projects (solutions + platforms + infrastructure) well is the new normal.
+Executing reporting and analytics projects (solutions + platforms + infrastructure) well is the new normal.
 Not easy to do in a world where only 20-30% of software projects meet expectations.
 Every company needs a multi-year playbook that describes how to mobilize people, processes, and technology to deliver analytics initiatives that support the business.

 - Can’t give business managers access to the information they need